Rabinder Singh (judge)

-Sir Rabinder Singh KC (born 6 March 1964), styled The Rt.
+Sir Rabinder Singh, PC (born 6 March 1964), styled The Rt.
 Hon.
 Lord Justice Singh, is a British Court of Appeal judge and President of the Investigatory Powers Tribunal, formerly a High Court judge of the Queen's Bench Division, a King's Counsel and barrister, formerly a founding member of Matrix Chambers and a legal academic.

 Early life and education

 Rabinder Singh was born in 1964 in Delhi to a Sikh family.
-He grew up in a working-class part of Bristol and attended the private Bristol Grammar School.
+He grew up in Bristol and attended the private Bristol Grammar School.
 From an early age Singh had an interest in law and liked the thought of one day becoming an advocate.
 At Trinity College, Cambridge, he earned a double first in law in 1985.
 Between 1985 and 1986 Singh spent a year as a Harkness Fellow at the University of California at Berkeley studying for his LL.M.
 During his time at Berkeley he became interested in constitutional law, particularly misuse of power and how the law holds those in power to account.
 This interest was partly fuelled by the late Professor Frank Newman at Berkeley, a pioneer in the field of human rights law and by his studies on the United States Constitution at Berkeley.
 In 1988 he attended the Inns of Court School of Law to undertake his final examinations, and he was called to the Bar at Lincoln's Inn in July 1989.